The firm of Georges Carette & Cie. was founded by Georges Carette

 The storage buildings of the factory were completely destroyed by the fire along with the raw materials and supplies.
 The engine House

-On July 28, 1900 Carette had gotten a British patent for an improved gear slide for model locomotives.
+On July 28, 1900 Carette received a British patent for an improved gear slide for model locomotives.
 Lithographed tinplate model locomotives were

-followed by more substantial steam-powered models, and Georges struck up a working relationship with
+followed by more substantial steam-powered models, and via an introduction by Paul Josephtal, Georges struck up a working relationship with

 Bassett-Lowke to supply models designed for the British market.